PubInv/PubInv/ideas/Project #5: More Efficient Pot for Heating Water.md

 Note further that at some level of efficiency this becomse a good way to treat human waste.

+## Manufacturing Note: Aluminum casting is pretty easy

+I have taken a class on room-temperatue vulcanization (that is, silicone molding) that allows room-temperature casting.
+The materials used in this process can not easily be used to make cookware.
+However, the whole process, particularly, in combination with 3D printers, open up the possibility of casting complex, heat-efficient shapes.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">PIFAH Project #5: More Efficient Pot for Heating Water</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://github.com/PIFAH/PIFAH" property="cc:attributionName" rel="cc:attributionURL">Robert L. Read</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/PIFAH/PIFAH" rel="dct:source">https://github.com/PIFAH/PIFAH</a>.